justinhj/astar-algorithm-cpp/README.md

 Thank you @ScaryG for the C# port.
 This should work on Unity as well as the .net or mono platforms.

+Thank you to Rasoul for submitting the path to Bucharest sample

 The CPP code has been used in several popular video games including THQ's "Company of Heroes", Activision's "Gun" as well as in the popular game prototyping engine Angel. http://code.google.com/p/angel-engine/

 It has also used in many University assignments and projects.